 A friend's daughter was recently in a car accident.
 It was relatively minor, and Emma was sure that she was perfectly fine, but dad and mom insisted that they take her to urgent care to be looked at.

-Wise parents.
-It reminded me of something that happened in my life.
+It reminded me of an event in my life.

-When Paul and I were first married — we were just back from our honeymoon for a few weeks — I was hit by a pickup truck that ran a red light.
-When I say I, I mean me in the car I was driving; I would have been dead if it had just been me.
+When Paul and I were first married — we were just back from our honeymoon for a few weeks — the car I was driving, with me in it of course, was hit by a pickup truck that ran a red light.

 It was 100% percent the other driver's fault.
 Not only did I have a green light, but it was a blind intersection from my direction.
 There was nothing I could have done to prevent it.